Premgrohit45/agent-post-generator-ai/docs/research_paper.md

 This research aims to:

-1. Design and implement an AI-powered system for LinkedIn blog generation
+1. Design and implement an AI-powered system for LinkedIn post generation
 2. Evaluate the effectiveness of Google's Generative AI SDK for professional content creation
 3. Develop an automated distribution system using email integration
 4. Assess the quality and relevance of AI-generated professional content